What are the top 3 Smartphones for business use?

 Versatile, compact, and cost-effective

-Released April 2019, the Samsung Galaxy A40 is the most compact handset in Samsung’s A-series line-up while still embodying everything great about these midrange phones.
+Released in April 2019, the Samsung Galaxy A40 is the most compact handset in Samsung’s A-series line-up while still embodying everything great about these midrange phones.

 It is supposed to be a compact, well-balanced mid-ranger with a Super AMOLED screen serving as a key selling point and main advantage over its direct rivals.
 It also offers an ultra-wide-angle camera as a bonus, which is a rare find in the segment.